Hundreds Arrested During Nationwide Surge of Immigration Raids

 It also appears that other individuals who are identified in the course of an Operation Crosscheck action against a specific person may also be picked up if they fall within the broader enforcement priorities outlined in the Executive Order.
 Note that the new priorities are so broad that any undocumented individual could be deemed a priority. […] Though enforcement priorities outlined in President Trump’s Executive Order on interior enforcement include anyone who was charged with an offense or committed an act that could be a chargeable offense, we understand that the current operation is focused on those who were convicted.
 However, any conviction (felonies, DUIs, non-violent offenses, etc.) could subject a person to enforcement.

-In light of the new raids, leaders of the Congressional Hispanic Caucus have now sent a letter to the acting director of ICE, asking for a meeting and for clarification as to exactly how ICE policy has or will change with respect to Trump’s order.
+It’s also possible, as NBC News points out, that ICE could have helped tamp down the resulting hysteria within immigrant communities by being more transparent about their actions.
+Along those lines, leaders of the Congressional Hispanic Caucus have now sent a letter to the acting director of ICE, asking for a meeting and for clarification as to exactly how ICE policy has or will change with respect to Trump’s order.
 “These raids have struck fear in the hearts of the immigrant community as many fear that President Trump’s promised ‘deportation force’ is now in full-swing,” the letter warns.
 They also want more detail on exactly who was targeted and detained in the raids, asking for the “location of the raids, the number of individuals detained and deported, the number of parents of minor children that were apprehended, the reason for the apprehension as well as the number of people apprehended with criminal convictions and the types of criminal convictions.”

 Trump has repeatedly promised to deport the as many as three million undocumented immigrants with criminal backgrounds that he says are currently living in the U.S., but the actual actionable number could be as a low as 690,000.
 What happens to the other nine-million-plus undocumented immigrants under the Trump’s new policy, or measures he has yet to order, remains to be seen.